emacsmirror/dwin/README.md

 By default, navigation by name will switch to the first window of an application, if it has several.
 You can use a prefix arg to switch to a specific one, e.g., `C-2 M-x my/firefox` or `C-2 <f11>` to switch to the second one.
-See code sect.
-5.

 For 🔀 directional navigation, we defined a short function `dwin-windmove-left` for each direction.
 The function tries to move inside emacs via `windmove`, and if this fails, uses the window manager to move out of emacs.
 The same method also uses the window manager to move directional from desktop windows.
-See code sect.
-6.

-Code sect.
-7 contains function `dwin-grab` to ⧉ arrange desktop windows, i.e., to resize them, reposition them etc.
+⧉ Arranging desktop windows, e.g., to move them around, to resize them, etc., is accomplished by function `dwin-grab`.

 ### Known Issues and Limitations:
 1. <a id="limit:help-for-global-keys">Requesting help for a **global** key binding with